Hurricane Melissa

 On Tuesday, October 28, Hurricane Melissa slammed into Jamaica’s southwest coast as a devastating Category 5 storm.

-International Medical Corps is sending an emergency response team to the island to assess conditions and distribute supplies, working closely with the Ministry of Health and other local partners to leverage the aid and training we’ve provided to first responders and hospital leaders in the past.
+International Medical Corps has an emergency response team on the island assessing conditions and distributing supplies, working closely with the Ministry of Health and other local partners to determine needs.
+If requested, we will send additional medical staff, as well as temporary facilities, to ensure continuity of healthcare in the wake of this catastrophic storm.

 Melissa made landfall around noon near the town of New Hope, on Jamaica’s southwest coast.